bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Currently the following **engine types** are supported in the SJ-Platform:

 1. TCP Input Engine
         It gets packages of data via TCP, handles them and produces series of events to T-streams.
-It can be used to program arbitrary TCP protocol recognition.
+It can be used to program arbitrary TCP recognition.
 2. Regular Processing Engine
-        It gets events from Apache Kafka or T-stream and produces results to T-stream.
+        It gets events from Apache Kafka or T-streams and produces results to T-streams.
 3. Batch Processing Engine
         It gets events from T-stream input streams, organizes them in batches and produces the results to T-stream output streams.
 4. Output Engine
-         - ElasticSearch Output Engine - allows creating output endpoint and place processing results to Elasticsearch.
+         - ElasticSearch Output Engine - allows creating output endpoint and save processed results to Elasticsearch.
-	 - SQL-database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle.
+	 - SQL-database Output Engine  - allows creating output endpoint and save processed results to 			MySQL, PostgreSQL, Oracle.

-Engines should be uploaded as a .JAR file under the :ref:`CustomFiles` section in the "Custom Jars" tab.
+Engines should be uploaded as a JAR file under the :ref:`CustomFiles` section in the "Custom Jars" tab.

-After an engine is uploaded and the corresponding configurations appear in the "Configuration" section, a module can be uploaded.
+After an engine is uploaded and the corresponding configurations appear under the "Configuration" tab, a module can be uploaded.

 .. note:: Read more about necessary configurations in the `Configuration`_ section.

-Click the "Upload Module" button and select a .JAR file in the window to upload.
+Click the "Upload Module" button and select a JAR file in the window to upload.
 Press "Open" and wait for a few seconds till the module is uploaded.

 If the module is uploaded correctly a success message appears and the uploaded module is in the list of modules.

 .. figure:: _static/Module_Uploaded1.png

+Otherwise an error message will inform you that the module is not uploaded.

 Module details are displayed to the right when clicking a module in the list.